ente0v1/CrackMaster/README.md

 ![Test Image](./assets/action.png)

-At the end of the cracking you will see the results inside `logs`, just open `status.txt`.
+At the end of the cracking you will see the results inside `logs`, just open `status.txt` in the session folder.

 ## Useful one-liners for wordlist manipulation (from [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists.git))
 **Remove duplicates**